talmolab/sleap-nn/docs/config.md

 ### Config file

 This document contains the docstrings for the config file required to pass to the `sleap_nn.ModelTrainer` class to train and run inference on a sleap-nn model.
 The config file has four main sections:

 - 1. `data_config`: Creating a data pipeline.

 - 2. `model_config`: Initialise the sleap-nn backbone and head models.

 - 3. `trainer_config`: Hyperparameters required to train the model with Lightning.

 - 4. `inference_config`: Inference related configs.

-***Note***: The structure for `train` in data_config is used for validation set as well with the key: `val`.
+***Note***: The structure for `train` in data_config is used for validation set as well, with the key: `val`.
 Similarly, the structure for `train_data_loader` in trainer_config section is used for `val_data_loader`.

 - `data_config`:
     - `provider`: (str) Provider class to read the input sleap files.
-Only "LabelsReader" supported for training pipeline.
+Only "LabelsReader" supported for the training pipeline.
     - `pipeline`: (str) Pipeline for training data.
-One of "TopdownConfmaps", "SingleInstanceConfmaps" or "CentroidConfmapsPipeline"
+One of "TopdownConfmaps", "SingleInstanceConfmaps" or "CentroidConfmapsPipeline".
     - `train`:
         - `labels_path`: (str) Path to `.slp` files
         - `is_rgb`: (bool) True if the image has 3 channels (RGB image).
 If input has only one channel when this is set to `True`, then the images from single-channel is replicated along the channel axis.
-If input has three channels if this is set to False, then we convert the image to grayscale (single-channel) image.
+If input has three channels and this is set to False, then we convert the image to grayscale (single-channel) image.
         - `max_height`: (int) Maximum height the image should be padded to.
 If not provided, the